 However, as you will see in my recipe, torrijas are actually fried in olive oil.

 Moreover, it is dipped in flavored milk before it is dipped in egg – something very different from pudding and French toast.

 A typical Spanish breakfast is not complete without a café con Leche.
 This drink is basically coffee and milk.

 To make café con Leche, a shot of espresso is dosed with steamed milk.
-This hot beverage can be compared to America’s cafe latte.
+This hot beverage is similar to America’s cafe latte.

-Another typical Spanish breakfast food is churro.
-Some of you might just book a one-way ticket to Spain upon learning this – churros for breakfast?!
+Another typical Spanish breakfast food is a churro.
+Some of you might book a one-way ticket to Spain upon learning this – churros for breakfast?!

 There is even more: it is commonly served with Spanish hot chocolate.